 Designer in Mountain View, California

-Jon Wiley is the Director of Immersive Design at Google, working on product design and strategy for immersive computing.
+Jon Wiley is a Director of AR/VR at Google, working on product design and strategy for immersive computing.

 Jon is a native of Austin, where he received a degree in Theatre from the University of Texas.
 While performing improv and sketch comedy on Austin's famous Sixth Street, instead of waiting tables he honed his web design skills.
 Eventually that paid the bills better than comedy and, following several years of professional design experience, he joined Google in 2006.